zuzia-dev/Kodi-Nexus-addons-for-Linux/README.md

 # Kodi Nexus addons for Linux
 Addons for Kodi "Nexus" Alpha 1 for Linux distributions based on Debian and Ubuntu.
+For development purpose only.

 ### InputStream FFmpeg Direct
 InputStream Client for FFmpeg streams (libavformat).
 - Source: https://github.com/xbmc/inputstream.ffmpegdirect